dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

   pgcopydb stream
-    receive    Stream changes from the source database transform  Transform changes from the source database into SQL commands apply      Apply changes from the source database into the target database
+    prefetch   Stream JSON changes from the source database and transform them to SQL receive    Stream changes from the source database transform  Transform changes from the source database into SQL commands apply      Apply changes from the source database into the target database